 Can I always see a doctor who specialises in Parkinson’s?

-Where you live and the available services will determine who you see.
+Where you live and the services available will determine who you see.

 Can I use complementary or alternative treatments instead of conventional medicines?

 Complementary therapies are non-conventional health treatments, often based on ancient systems that people use alongside standard western medicine.
 The range of such therapies is wide, with the majority taking a holistic approach (treating the patient as a whole, rather than just addressing the symptoms).
-It’s this approach which makes complementary therapies so appealing to people with Parkinson’s.
+It is this approach which makes complementary therapies so appealing to people with Parkinson’s.

-It’s important to note that attitudes towards complementary therapies, levels of use, and which types are most popular, vary from country to country.
+It is important to note that attitudes towards complementary therapies, levels of use, and which types are most popular, vary from country to country.

 In general, doctors are more open to the idea of complementary medicine than they used to be, especially if it is ‘integrated’ (used alongside conventional treatments).

 Few of the therapies used have undergone rigorous scientific research and even less are regulated through government legislation.